jonasmcferreira/whiteiron/jhed-wasteland/weather.md

 | 3   | Constitution Save DC13, on a fail 1d10 Thunder Damage or half as much on a success                                  |
 | 4   | Constitution Save DC16, on a fail 1d10 Thunder Damage and Deafened or half as much on a success and no other effect |

-49. **Inspiring Snow**
-   - Lose any Heroic Inspiration
-   - Charisma Save DC13, on a failed save you gain a Heroic Inspiration
+49 **Inspiring Snow** Lose any Heroic Inspiration.
+Charisma Save DC13, on a failed save you gain a Heroic Inspiration

-50. -53. **Torrent**
+50-53 **Torrent**

 | 1d4 | Effect                                             |
 |-----|----------------------------------------------------|